hothman/SWAAT/auxiliary_wf/README.md

 The Uniprot accession for MAGE-6 is [P43360](https://www.uniprot.org/uniprot/P43360).
 The structure of this protein contains one chain.
 The structure were generated using homology modeling and provided in the directory `input_example/PDB` as `P43360.pdb`.

-Next you need a text file containing a one line header in the following format
+Next you need a text file containing no header in the following format

 ```
-Unipro_id
 P43360
 ```

 The file can also be found in the `input_example` directory (`example.csv`) .

+The FTMap files were calculated by submitting the PDB structure to the servers which results in two output files.
+They were renamed to contain the tags "hbonded" and "nonbonded".
+The raw files were put into a directory `MAGEA6` named after the gene symbol (this is a requirement).
+The `MAGEA6` directory is a child directory of `input_example/ftmap`.
+We can then use the option `--ftmap` to point to the location of the ftmap raw files.

 One you have prepared the inputs you can call the auxiliary workflow as follows: